This post provides an overview of Safe Design in Australia: Overview, Statistics, and Principles.

 Learn about safe design in Australia, integrating hazard identification and risk assessment methods early in the design process to minimize injury risks.

-Safe design is about integrating hazard identification and risk assessment methods early in the design process, to eliminate or minimise risks of injury throughout the life of a product.
-This applies to buildings, structures, equipment and vehicles.
+Safe design is about integrating hazard identification and risk assessment methods early in the design process, to eliminate or minimize risks of injury throughout the life of a product.
+This applies to buildings, structures, equipment, and vehicles.

 Statistics and Research

 Discover key statistics on work-related fatalities caused by unsafe design and design-related factors in Australia.

 - Of 639 work-related fatalities from 2006 to 2011, one-third (188) were caused by unsafe design or design-related factors that contributed to the fatality.

 - Of all fatalities where safe design was identified as an issue, one-fifth (21%) was caused by inadequate protective guarding for workers.